sezzle/static-widgets/src/sezzle-home-banner/README.md

 ### Install as Asset

-Clone/pull down the Static-Widgets[https://github.com/sezzle/static-widgets/] project, then run npm run build Log in to your Shopify Admin
+Clone/pull down the Static-Widgets[https://github.com/sezzle/static-widgets/] project, then run npm run build-banner Log in to your Shopify Admin
 Go to Online Store > Themes
 Next to the applicable theme, click Actions then Edit Code